rkyoto/timedflock/README.md

 Usage
 -----

-`TimedFileLock` should be used with Python's context manager.
+Use `TimedFileLock` with Python's context manager.

 Example:
 ```python